 Accurate torque wrench with a long handle capable of 100ft/lbs of torque

 Something to compress the caliper to allow new pads to fit in.
 Sometimes a C-Clamp works just fine, I use a pair of huge slip/joint pliers.
-We sell a specially made spreader to press on the old brake pad to retract the piston into the caliper.
-At under $10 there no reason not to add it to your kit.

 A plastic dead-blow hammer.
 This is to help remove the wheel from your hub if it’s rusted on without damaging it.
 Otherwise you can spend hours shaking, kicking, and cursing.